How to Create Overlapping Bar Chart in Excel (with Easy Steps)

 How to Create Stacked Bar Chart with Subcategories in Excel

-In this section, we will use the “Stacked Bar Chart” feature to create a stacked bar chart with subcategories in Excel.
-We have a dataset that shows sales and profits for four different products at a specific store that has two locations in Texas and Missouri to illustrate the process.
+We have a sample dataset that shows sales and profits for four different products at a specific store that has two locations in Texas and Missouri to illustrate the process.

 How to Create Stacked Bar Chart with Subcategories in Excel

-• After that, from the Insert tab, select Stacked Bar from the Insert tab, which is under the Insert Column or Bar Chart menu.
+• From the Insert tab, select Stacked Bar from the Insert tab, which is under the Insert Column or Bar Chart menu.

-• After that, we will insert a chart title, add data labels, decrease the series gap width, and resize the chart for better visualization.
+• We will insert a chart title, add data labels, decrease the series gap width and resize the chart for better visualization.

-• Thus, the goal of creating an Excel stacked bar chart with subcategories will be completed.
+• The goal of creating a stacked bar chart with subcategories will be completed.

 Read More: How to Create a 3D Bar Chart in Excel